-The instructor encourages the student to schedule conferences.
+The instructor encourages the student to schedule conferences or visit during office hours.
 Any student who needs additional help should request extra conferences.
 In the conferences the instructor reviews the student's written work, explaining and clarifying points that are giving the student trouble, noting evidence of improvement, and making suggestions for further improvement.
 The instructor also helps the student to self-diagnose any areas of punctuation, diction, or sentence structure to which additional attention and study should be directed.
-The student may also seek further help from the English Learning Lab Technician in Humanities 120, where both professional and peer tutors are available to assist, either on site or online.
+The student may also seek further help from the English Learning Lab Technician, where both professional and peer tutors are available to assist, either on Walter State's campus or online.